geonetwork/core-geonetwork/docs/manual/docs/api/oai-pmh.md

 # Open Archive Initiative (OAI) {#oai-pmh}

+!!! warning

-!!! warning "Not yet available in version 4"
+    Not yet available in version 4.

 The OAI-PMH end point exposes the metadata records in your catalog in XML format using the version 2.0 of the OAI-PMH protocol.